PreXident/Replayer/README.txt

 1.2
 Updated to CoP
 Unfortunately no support for Randomized New World and problems with colonial nations (displayed on game start (ie non 1444 starts) as part of motherland)
-Add a bunch of new gif related properties: gif.subimage as a flag that only section of the map should be exported to gif; other properties specify the exported part gif.subimage.x gif.subimage.y
+Add a bunch of new gif related properties (thx to ferluciCZ for suggesting this feature): gif.subimage as a flag that only section of the map should be exported to gif; other properties specify the exported part gif.subimage.x gif.subimage.y